Erebus-Inc/EGen-01/README.md

 - **Documentation**: [HuggingFace](https://huggingface.co/Erebus-Inc/EGen-01)

 > **Note**: EGen-01 represents my first major AI project.
 Contributions and feedback are welcome as we evolve this unified platform!
+> **Security Notice**: All current PyTorch releases (<=2.7.1) are affected by a critical vulnerability in `torch.nn.functional.ctc_loss` that can lead to denial of service.
+There is currently no patched version available.
+Avoid using CTC loss or running untrusted code until a fix is released.
+See [PyTorch issue](https://github.com/pytorch/pytorch/issues) for updates.
 ```

 Key improvements in this unified version: